renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/00-intro.md

 spreadsheet programs to check your data quality along the way and produce preliminary summary statistics.

-In this lesson, we will assume that you are most likely using Excel as your primary spreadsheet program - there are other programs with similar functionality but Excel seems to be the most commonly used.

 In this lesson we're going to talk about: